ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

 The purpose of the Headset Fade is to change the colour of the headset view to a specified colour over a given duration and to also unfade it back to being transparent.

 The `Fade` and `Unfade` methods can only be called via another script and this Headset Fade script does not do anything on initialisation to fade or unfade the headset view.

-The Headset Fade script is added to the `[CameraRig]` prefab.

 ### Class Events